When you’re traveling to England from the US – west to east – you’ll find many differences in culture, food and language.

-- Hire a car at the airport and drive to your destination outside London.
-Drop off when you’re ready to return to the US.
-I’ve done it.
-It’s challenging, but if you want to see a lot of places that are otherwise inaccessible by train or bus, it’s the only way.
+- Hire a car at the airport if you’re staying outside London.
+Drop off at the airport when you’re ready to return to the US.
+It’s challenging, but to see places that are otherwise inaccessible by train or bus, it’s the only way.
 You’ll find Alamo, Hertz and Enterprise rentals here.
 All you’ll need is your US driving license.

 - Base yourself in London, use trains, tube, taxis to get around central London and then hop on a train for day trips like Bath, Oxford and Brighton.

-I remember bringing over American Express travelers checks.
-No one would take them!
-Now all you need is a US credit card and debit card.
-You can bring some cash in the form of pounds but you’ll actually get a better exchange rate here using your debit card at any ATM.
-Your bank will charge you a fee.
+Don’t bother bringing American Express travelers checks.
+No one takes them!
+Since the pandemic, almost everything is paid for with a card.
+All you need is a US credit card and debit card.
+I believe you’ll get a better exchange rate here using your debit card at any ATM to withdraw pounds as needed.
+Your bank may charge you a fee.
 Wells Fargo charges me $5. each time I make a cash withdrawal so I make it count.

 Credit cards here are all contactless.
 If you have an iPhone, add a credit card (preferably one without a foreign transaction fee) to Apple wallet.
-You’ll be able to charge purchases under £30 ($40) without signing.
+You’ll be able to charge purchases without signing.
 Which is a big plus when you’re on the go.

 You’ll find the culture here is a little more laid back than in the US.
-Smaller shops may not stay open past 5-6 PM and close on Sunday.
+Smaller shops may not stay open past 5-6 PM and Sunday hours are 10-4.
 Some pubs don’t open until 5 PM.
-London is open all hours, but restaurants, bars and stores in smaller towns have shorter opening times than you may be used to.
+London is open all hours, but restaurants, bars and stores in smaller towns may have shorter opening times than you’re used to.

 In the bar, you ask for “a half” or “a pint” of beer or cider.
 Draft is more common but bottled is also available.
 A glass of wine may be ordered in three different measures.
 Small, medium or large.

 A gin and tonic can also be ordered as a single or double, and if the pub has a selection of tonic waters, you can choose since the bottle is served on the side.
-Ice is still not common unfortunately.
+Ask for ice if you want it.